 Throughout the COVID-19 pandemic, Washington Unified School District sought input from various stakeholders to inform and guide the plans to reopen schools.
 Due to the changing guidelines and recommendations from the state and county officials, the plan was fluid and altered based on the most current health and safety information.
 The plan to reopen schools has changed and was modified in the lens of best practices and information gained toward providing a rigorous educational program to our students.

 June - August 2020:

 Over the summer WUSD worked with stakeholders, including county and state officials, staff, families and the community to plan for options to return to school.
+These stakeholders included members from WMCHS.

 District Stakeholder Input Included: